Mount Diwata: Tourism

 The mountain range has numerous waterfalls of which 34 waterfalls, 4 hot springs, 14 caves, 34 lakes and one campsite "Datu Lipus Macapandong Eco-Tourism Park" in the area of the range falling in the Agusan del Sur province (excluding waterfalls and caves falling in the area of Davao de Oro province).
-One of the popular fall is "Bega fall" which is accessible from Agusan del Sur side.
+One of the popular fall is Bega fall, which is accessible from Agusan del Sur side.

 "Datu Lipus Macapandong Eco-Tourism Park", a Boys Scout camping site, near the natural water pool of the waterfall which also offers the nice view of various summits.
 There are several peaks, each of which can be ascended through several different routes, through the palm oil forests on the lower and coconut trees on the higher mountain slopes, ridges, meadows, butterfly infested rattan and Romblon and rattan forests (used for making banig mats).
 Governor of Agusan del Sur had built the "Stairway to Heaven" consisting of concrete stairs and resting shelters for climbers.
 San Francisco Mountaineering Club (SFMC) in the nearby town of San Francisco organises mountaineering trips for the members.

-The mountain range has 20m high multi-tiered "Awao waterfalls" on Monkayo side on black canyon with a natural swimming pool, and a garden and kiosks nearby.
+The mountain range has the 20 m high multi-tiered Awao waterfalls on Monkayo side on black canyon with a natural swimming pool, and a garden and kiosks nearby.
 Its higher tier is relatively harder to climb but still accessible.
 The fall can be reached from the Monkayo town by a habal-habal (motorl cycle taxi) and then a gradually ascending trek over the rivers and creeks.